 In icy conditions, the faster boiling time of the Jetboil Flash may make a major difference in comfort level or safety.
 However, it is also true that in high winds, the Jetboil Flash will lose more of its heating effectiveness than the Minimo, because it is built with a taller design that is more susceptible to heat loss.

 In this case, the Minimo will likely boil the water faster.

 With that in mind, the Jetboil Flash is the winner of this category due to its much faster boiling speeds in most situations, as long as you don’t find yourself in very windy conditions.

-The main reason for the versatility differences between these two cooking stoves is the fuel regulator, which is featured in the Jetboil Minimo but absent in the Jetboil Flash.
+The main reason for the versatility differences between these two stoves is the fuel regulator, which is featured in the Jetboil Minimo but is absent in the Jetboil Flash.

 This difference is largely due to the Jetboil Minimo’s wider Flux Ring, which features a greater surface area that boils water more efficiently, as well as the fuel regulator that allows you to control the amount of fuel used, as discussed earlier.

 …because it is built to boil water with the ultimate speed, the Jetboil Flash will undoubtedly use up fuel more quickly and it will be much less fuel-efficient.

 Also, the Flash is taller, and therefore the flame is less protected from the wind.
 This contributes to even lower fuel efficiency in these conditions, although this is the case for many stoves.